-MOL is one of the biggest payment companies in Southeast Asia, with over 680,000 physical and online payment channels, 60 million annual transactions, and yearly revenue over $300 million.
+MOL is one of the biggest payment companies in Southeast Asia, with over 680,000 physical and online payment channels, 60 million annual transactions, and yearly payment volumes over US$300 million.
 Some of MOL’s main payment products include:

 - MOLPoints is an online wallet for purchasing virtual goods, specifically for game credits and online content.